Skip to main content

 Example: A company forecasts $100,000 in Earnings Before Interest & Tax, or EBIT, in a month.
 The tax expense formula calculates the company’s income tax as 30% of EBIT or $30,000.

 In the forecast, $30,000 would be listed in the Tax Expense account on the Profit & Loss.
 On the forecast’s Balance Sheet, the Current Earnings for the period would decrease by $30,000 to account for the new expense.
 At this point, the Cash account would not be impacted as the Tax Expense is a non-cash expense until the tax is paid.
-The $30,000 remaining in Cash for paying the company’s income tax is offset by the liability account the tax is posting to.
+The $30,000 remaining in Cash for paying the company’s income tax is offset by the liability account to which the tax is posted.
 Therefore, the tax liability account increases by $30,000.

 For a quarterly payment scheme, the tax amount will accrue in the Cash and Tax Liability accounts each month until the end of the quarter.
 At this point, the entire amount in the Tax Liability account will be paid down by the matching Cash amount.